mohsinkaleem/useful-chrome-extensions/bookmark-insights/TROUBLESHOOTING.md

 ### Performance Issues
 **Problem**: Extension is slow or unresponsive **Solutions**:

+**Recent Optimizations (v3.2):**
+- Search is now debounced (300ms) to eliminate typing lag
+- Centralized bookmark cache (30s TTL) prevents redundant database reads
+- Stats computed in single-pass with search results
+- Background refresh pauses when tab is hidden

+**If still slow:**
-- **Similarity Detection**: The "Scan for Similarities" feature is now optimized to run in the background without freezing the page.
-If it still feels slow, try processing smaller batches.
+- **Similarity Detection**: The "Scan for Similarities" feature runs in the background without freezing.
+If slow, try smaller batches.
-- Check how many bookmarks you have (thousands can slow things down)
+- Check bookmark count (10,000+ bookmarks may need patience)
 - Close and reopen the extension
 - Restart Chrome
 - Check Chrome's Task Manager (`Shift+Esc`) for memory usage
+- Reduce enrichment concurrency in settings (3 → 2)

 ### Favicon Loading Errors
 **Problem**: Console shows "Not allowed to load local resource: chrome://favicon/" or CSP violations